A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: Sample selection

 Of the 1,380,707 sources in the Clean VLASS catalog, 62,867 fall within the nominal HSC--SSP Wide footprint.
 After applying the HSC-side masking and quality cuts used for the clean optical sample (except for the \texttt{sdsscentroid} requirement; Appendix~B), 44,066 remain within the effective HSC footprint.

 We then cross-match the Clean VLASS sample and the Clean HSC-SSP sample using a $1\farcs0$ nearest-neighbor positional match.
 This matching radius choice balances completeness and reliability, and guarantees a contamination rate $\lesssim10$\% under our source-density and astrometric assumptions (see Appendix~A for more details).
 This yields an initial cross-matched catalog, which we refer to as the pre-Clean VLASS--HSC sample, containing 22,783 sources (Figure~\ref{flow}).
-To ensure that each matched object has a reliable optical detection, we further require a signal-to-noise ratio of $>5$ in at least one HSC band, evaluated from the \texttt{cmodel} magnitude uncertainties.
-After applying this requirement, we obtain our Clean VLASS--HSC catalog containing 22,773 sources.
+To ensure that each matched object has a reliable optical detection, we further require S/N of $>5$ in at least one HSC band, evaluated from the \texttt{cmodel} magnitude uncertainties.
+After applying this requirement, we obtain our Clean VLASS--HSC catalog containing 22,773 sources, of which 5,211 have spectroscopic redshifts.
+Relaxing the per-band photometric signal-to-noise threshold to S/N$>4$ increases the sample size only marginally to 22,781 sources, indicating that the catalog is not strongly sensitive to the adopted threshold.

 Next, we construct a FIRST-matched subsample by requiring a counterpart in the FIRST 1.4\,GHz catalog for sources in the Clean VLASS--HSC parent sample.
 We retain reliable FIRST detections by applying \texttt{SIDEPROB}$<0.05$ (i.e., a low sidelobe-contamination probability; \citealt{Helfand2015}), and then perform a nearest-neighbor positional cross-match.
 We adopt a matching radius of $2\farcs5$, consistent with \citet{Zhong2025UNVEIL1}.
-The parent FIRST catalog contains 971,268 sources, and the \texttt{SIDEPROB}$<0.05$ cut yields 727,745 objects, which we refer to as the Compact FIRST sample.
-Requiring a Compact FIRST counterpart within $2\farcs5$ defines the Clean VLASS--HSC--FIRST sample, containing 18,444 sources (81\% of the 22,773 Clean VLASS--HSC objects; Figure~\ref{flow}).
+The parent FIRST catalog contains 971,268 sources, and the \texttt{SIDEPROB}$<0.05$ cut yields 727,745 objects, which we refer to as the Clean FIRST sample.
+Requiring a Clean FIRST counterpart within $2\farcs5$ defines the Clean VLASS--HSC--FIRST sample, containing 18,444 sources (81\% of the 22,773 Clean VLASS--HSC objects; Figure~\ref{flow}), including 4,240 with spectroscopic redshifts.

 We also construct a LoTSS-matched subsample by requiring a counterpart in the LoTSS DR3 source catalog, using the same nearest-neighbor matching scheme and a radius of $2\farcs5$ \citep[cf.][]{Zhong2025UNVEIL1}.
-This counterpart requirement defines the Clean VLASS--HSC--LoTSS sample, containing 16,167 sources (71.1\% of the parent sample; Figure~\ref{flow}).
+This counterpart requirement defines the Clean VLASS--HSC--LoTSS sample, containing 16,167 sources (71.1\% of the parent sample; Figure~\ref{flow}), including 3,478 sources with spectroscopic redshifts.